 Indeed, the Solutrean X2a group is present in 3 percent of modern Native Americans.
 Although in 10,000 B.C.
 X2a would have been a higher percentage in North America, the X group’s route for further migration reinforcement would have been cut off as the Atlantic crossing ice sheet retreated North just as the Asiatic groups streamed in.

 A good candidate for some measure of Solutrean blood is the Great Lakes tribe Ojibwe.
-They are rather majestic and unique looking, probably an Asiatic-European admixture.
+They are rather unique looking, probably an Asiatic-European admixture.
 You can decide for yourselves, but they could pass for Spaniards or Basques.
 X2a is a major mtDNA subclade in North America, where among the Algonquian peoples (Ojibwe and Chipewa) it comprises up to 25% of mtDNA types.

 The first individual was a chief.
 Some might argue he has French trapper blood as there was some intermixing from this source.
 However, the Ojibwe had a strict extended kinship system.
 For this reason, children with French or English fathers or grandfathers were considered outside the clan and had no official place in Ojibwe society and certainly couldn’t become chief.